glpi-project/plugin-translation-workflows/README.md

 * Create `Pull Request` if necessary.

 You can use this workflow using the following Github Actions configuration.
-This workflow will require the `contents: "write"` permission to be able to create an update commit.
+This workflow will require the `contents: "write"` permission to be able to create an update commit and the `pull-requests: "write"` permission to create the pull request.

 ```yaml